jlmelville/smallvis/docs/idp-theory.md

 dimensionality is then estimated as the maximum value that the mean correlation dimension reaches when calculated over a range of perplexities.
 In the multi-scale JSE paper, perplexities in increasing powers of 2 are used.

+For a practical application, see [Intrinsic Dimensionality Perplexity with t-SNE](https://jlmelville.github.io/smallvis/idp.html).